 Establish contextualized ground rules on what it looks like to be respectful and to disagree well.
 Perceptions of respect can be culturally dependent.
 For instance, maintaining eye contact can be consider respectful or disrespectful depending on the cultural context.
 Your group may need to define for itself respectful behavior.
 It can be helpful to be specific about particular behaviors.
 For example, "be cautious in ascribing intention to others", and "avoid sarcasm or eye rolling."
-It can be particularly important to clarify whether group members perceive talking over one another as engaging in disrespectful interrupting or creative cross-talking.
+In particular, it is good to clarify group members comfort level with interruptions/crosstalk.